Berthold’s patented type designs, 1900–1907 and 1921–1931

 The Berthold typefoundry grew out of many other companies.
 Yet, that was probably not Hermann Berthold’s initial plan.
 He established an electrotyping in 1858, the Institut für Electro-Typie.
 From 1861 until 1865, he was a part-owner of the Zechendorf & Berthold, a typefoundry and brass-rule-making firm.
 Hermann Berthold and Gustav Zechendorf went their separate ways after that, with Berthold concentrating on brass rule making.
 Zechendorf continued to manufacture type and brass rules for a few more years.
 His widow continued Zechendorf’s business after his death.

 Berthold retired from his brass-rule company in 1888 and died in 1904.
 In 1893, his former business acquired Gustav Reinhold’s typefoundry.
 Reinhold had only set up his Berlin-based typefoundry in 1889, but he bought the Emil Berger foundry in Leipzig a year later.
 The Berger/Reinhold/Berthold foundry expanded rapidly and soon set up in St. Petersburg.
 That was the real beginning of the typefoundry we think of today when we hear the “Berthold” name.
 At the end of 1897, it purchased the Stuttgart and Düsseldorf-based Bauer & Co. typefoundry.
-At the turn of the century, it took over the George Ross & Co. foundry in St. Petersburg.
+At the turn of the century, it took over the Georg Ross & Co. foundry in St. Petersburg.
 Over the next few years, Berthold expanded to Vienna and Moscow.
 In 1908, Berthold acquired the Ferd.
 Theinhardt typefoundry in Berlin.
 Four years later, the company assumed control of the Flinsch foundry’s St. Petersburg location.
 Around the time the First World War ended, it purchased the Emil Gursch foundry in Berlin and several Leipzig foundries, too.

 Berthold then set up a branch in Riga, which operated until 1937.
 It closed Bauer & Co. in Stuttgart in 1930 but reopened a Stuttgart factory following the Second World War.
 After the late 1950s, Berthold began to branch out into photo-typesetting, which must have become the company’s main focus by the late 1960s.
 Berthold stopped casting fonts of metal type in 1978.
 Matrices for several of its typefaces went to the Wagner foundry in Ingolstadt, which cast type until 2002.
 In 1967, Berthold opened a type-design office in Taufkirchen, outside Munich.
 The Berthold company filed for bankruptcy in 1993.
 Digital font files of Berthold’s typefaces for use without Berthold’s machines have been for sale – from one company or another – since 1991 (I am simplifying things here a bit).
 As I put my final touches on this post, Monotype announced that it had acquired Berthold’s [digital] “typeface inventory.”